gmustika1312-svg/retail-sales-eda/README.md

 **06 — Analysis Questions**
 Investigate revenue patterns through five analytical questions.

+## Analysis Questions

+1. Which transaction segment contributes the most to total revenue?
+2. Which products contribute the most revenue within the Premium segment?
+3. Is the high revenue of the Premium segment driven by transaction frequency or transaction value?
+4. Which countries contribute the most revenue within the Premium segment?
+5. How does Premium segment revenue trend throughout 2011?

 ## Key Findings

 - The **Premium segment contributes 52.79% of total revenue**, making it the largest revenue contributor.